sarupanda/webex-teams-python-bot/README.md

 git clone https://github.com/sarupanda/webexteams-python-example.git
 ```

-To go to directory you have just cloned simply run `cd webexteams-python-example`.
+To go to the directory you have just cloned simply run `cd webexteams-python-example`.
 Try running `ls` and check that you can see all the files you will need to get your Bot up and running.

-After installing Python, open terminal and run the following commands to install dependencies.
+After installing Python, open terminal and run the following command to install dependencies.

 ```sh
 pip3 install -r requirements.txt